redmod-team/profit/doc/config.rst

 .. confval:: fit

     .. confval:: surrogate
+        :type: identifier (string)
         :default: GPy

         | Decide which surrogate model is used to fit the data.

     .. confval:: kernel
+        :type: identifier (string)
         :default: RBF

         | Set the kernel to use.
 Also sum and product kernels are possible.

+    .. confval:: hyperparameters:

+        .. confval:: length_scale
+            :type: float or list of floats
+            :default: inferred from training data

+            | Set the initial length scale.

+        .. confval:: sigma_f
+            :type: float
+            :default: inferred from training data

+            | Set initial scaling.

         .. confval:: sigma_n
+            :type: float
+            :default: inferred from training data

+            | Set initial data noise.

+    .. confval:: fixed_sigma_n
+        :type: boolean
-        :default: None
+        :default: ``false``

-        | Data noise
+        | Whether the noise sigma_n should be kept fixed during optimization.

-    .. confval:: sigma_f
+    .. confval:: multi_output
+        :type: boolean
-        :default: 1e-6
+        :default: ``false``

-        | Data scale
+        | Whether an n-D simulation output is interpreted as scalar output with n independent supporting points
+          or a coregionalized fit should be executed for all output dimensions.

     .. confval:: save
+        :type: path
-        :default: /model.hdf5
+        :default: ./model.hdf5

         | Save the trained model.

     .. confval:: load
+        :type: path
         :default: ./model.hdf5

         | Load an already saved model.

     .. confval:: plot
+        :type: boolean
-        :default: False
+        :default: ``false``

         | Plot the results.
-Only possible for 'simple' data.
+Only possible for <= 2 dimensional data.
 For more sophisticated plots use ``profit ui``.

-        .. confval:: xpred
+        .. confval:: Xpred
+            :type: list of lists of floats
+            :default: inferred from training data

-            | Specify the range of the plot for every dimension as (start, end, step)
+            | Specify the range of the plot for every dimension as [start, end, step]
-            | E.g. for a parameter and an independent variable: ((0, 1, 0.01), (0, 10, 0.1))
+            | E.g. for a 2D input space: [[0, 1, 0.01], [0, 10, 0.1]]

+.. confval:: active_learning

+    .. confval:: nrand
+        :type: integer
+        :default: 3

+        | Number of runs with random points before active learning starts.

+    .. confval:: optimize_every:
+        :type: boolean
+        :default: 1

+        | Number of active learning iterations between hyperparameter optimizations.

-    .. confval:: plot_searching_phase
+    .. confval:: plot_every:
+        :type: boolean or int
-        :default: False
+        :default: ``false``

-        | Not implemented yet.
+        | Number of active learning iterations between plotting the progress.
+        | If no plots should be generated, it should be ``false``.

+    .. confval:: plot_marginal_variance
+        :type: boolean
+        :type: ``false``

+        | If a subplot of the marginal variance should be included in the plots.

 Declaring variables as strings
 ------------------------------